Team846/pongo/README.md

 ```
 ## CppCheck Warnings
 ```
-srcfrc846cppfrc846controlhardwareSparkMXFX_interm.cc:14:16: warning: C-style pointer casting [cstyleCast] srcfrc846cppfrc846controlhardwareSparkMXFX_interm.cc:102:22: warning: Redundant initialization for 'last_status_code'.
-The initialized value is overwritten before it is read. [redundantInitialization] srcy2025cppfield.cc:9:16: warning: Variable 'point' can be declared as reference to const [constVariableReference] srcy2025cppfield.cc:19:14: warning: Variable 'path' can be declared as reference to const [constVariableReference] srcy2025cppfield.cc:10:32: warning: Consider using std::find_if algorithm instead of a raw loop. [useStlAlgorithm] srcy2025cppfield.cc:20:29: warning: Consider using std::find_if algorithm instead of a raw loop. [useStlAlgorithm] srcy2025cppfield.cc:60:26: warning: Consider using std::replace_if algorithm instead of a raw loop. [useStlAlgorithm] srcy2025cppfield.cc:68:26: warning: Consider using std::replace_if algorithm instead of a raw loop. [useStlAlgorithm] srcy2025cppfield.cc:55:25: warning: Consider using std::replace_if algorithm instead of a raw loop. [useStlAlgorithm] srcfrc846cppfrc846mathcollection.cc:11:0: warning: The function 'HorizontalDeadband' is never used. [unusedFunction] srcfrc846cppfrc846mathcollection.cc:25:0: warning: The function 'VerticalDeadband' is never used. [unusedFunction] srcfrc846cppfrc846mathcollection.cc:39:0: warning: The function 'CoterminalDifference' is never used. [unusedFunction]
+srcfrc846cppfrc846mathcollection.cc:11:0: warning: The function 'HorizontalDeadband' is never used. [unusedFunction] srcfrc846cppfrc846mathcollection.cc:25:0: warning: The function 'VerticalDeadband' is never used. [unusedFunction] srcfrc846cppfrc846mathcollection.cc:39:0: warning: The function 'CoterminalDifference' is never used. [unusedFunction]